 You can end up with this error if you make an entry path point at a place that does not exist.
 The error message tells you what path webpack fails to find.

 You can get the error in two ways.
-Either by breaking a loader definition so that it points to a loader that does not exist, or by breaking an import path within your code so that it points to a module that doesn't exist.
+Either by breaking a loader definition so that it points to a loader that does not exist or by breaking an import path within your code so that it leads to a module that doesn't exist.
 The message points out what to fix.